algebananazzzzz/_ratventure/README.md

 You can try to read the source code and die because I didn't comment anything :))

-If you can see this Reanee hi you suck!
+If you can see this Reanee hi u succ